Wessington Primary School in Sunderland has achieved the IQM Inclusive School Award.

 Wessington Primary School is an averaged sized primary school serving a socially disadvantaged area in the Glebe, Washington Tyne and Wear.
 The school was graded as ‘good’ by Ofsted in November 2013 in all areas and outstanding for Leadership and Management.

 Wessington Primary School serves 323 children from the surrounding area.
 The school is one form entry and has its own day care and nursery which is extremely well organised to ensure maximised learning opportunities and support for all pupils attending.
 The school benefits from sharing its site with the CAMHS service.
 This has lent itself to joint working and the school identify this as essential to meet the needs of the children accessing their provision.
 This is reflective in the service level agreement which the school prioritise to enable them to offer SEMH support to their children.
 The school prides itself on its Forest School, which is within the school grounds and use it creatively to ensure it is accessed by all children, both whole classes and as a form of intervention to target children with specific needs.
 All stakeholders spoke positively about this resource and its role in developing the children’s problem solving, resilience and social communication skills.
-The school endeavor to develop children’s independence and are currently prioritising the development of children’s ‘learning to learn’ skills through curriculum review and planned future INSET.
+The school endeavour to develop children’s independence and are currently prioritising the development of children’s ‘learning to learn’ skills through curriculum review and planned future INSET.

 Importance of Pastoral Care